wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   5\.
 The judges of the Trial Chambers shall be elected for a term of four years.
 The terms and conditions of service shall be those of the judges of the International Tribunal for the Former Yugoslavia.
 They shall be eligible for re-election.

-### Article 13 Officers and members of the Chambers
+### Article 13---Officers and members of the Chambers

 *   1\.
 The judges of the International Tribunal for Rwanda shall elect a President.